 No refund of pro-rata registration fees will be permitted.
-To avoid the annual renewal fee registrants must provide the completed relevant notification form otherwise the renewal fee will become due on the anniversary of their registration.
+To avoid the annual renewal fee registrants must provide the completed relevant notification form otherwise the renewal fee will become due on the 1 January each year.

 Our requirements for returners